MehrnazSadeghieh/boolean-retrieval-system/README.md

    - Stop words removal

 2. **Inverted Index Creation:**
-   - Utilizes the posting-dictionary concept
+   - Utilizes the dictionary-posting concept
    - Orders items based on their repetition in documents

 3. **Boolean Retrieval Model:**
-   - Implements a matrix to store tokens with their binary representation in documents
+   - Implements a matrix to store representation of tokens in documents in binary format
    - Allows users to input queries in a specified format for retrieval

 ## Datasets

 The required datasets for this project are available, and you can download them directly in Google Colab.
-The links to the datasets are provided in the notebook
+The links to the datasets are provided in the notebook.

 ## Usage